inoahguy02/maxwell-cutoff-fix/README.md

 1. Go to releases and download the most recent patch
 2. Press Win+R and type "shell:startup"
 3. Place exectuable in that directory.
 This allows the program to start on startup
+4. Go to windows defender or any other antivirus and whitelist the program.
+This is necessary because antivirus software will treat this program as a key logger
-4. Double click executable if you are wanting to run it now
+5. Double click executable if you are wanting to run it now

 ## Future wants
 I want it to detect mouse movement as well